 The Tuna Harbor Park is on a small peninsula located just south of the USS Midway Museum.
 The harbor and park were named in honor of San Diego’s rich history of once being the tuna capital of the world.
 Though this was over fifty years ago, San Diego still remembers.

-Located within and around the park, there are several war memorials in honor of the servicemen and women of the United State Military.
+There are several war memorials in honor of the servicemen and women of the United State Military, located within and around the park

 Right next to the Fish Market is the National Salute to Bob Hope and the Military Memorial.